abtion/guidelines/project_management/Technical_setup_when_starting_a_new_project.md

 - User name [client]-abtion
 - add this user to 1Password

-Login on Github (requirement with owner permission on Github.
-This should be granted to private login name, not as admin@abtion.com)
+Login on Github as admin@abtion.com (requires admin role):
 - create a new team in Abtion named [clientname]
   - invite team members
   - invite [client]-abtion account for Heroku CI reasons (to connect with Heroku)